LS-Shikano/pytracking_cdm/CONTRIBUTE.md

 - We are following this specification for versioning: [SemVer](https://semver.org/)

 ### Code documentation
 This project uses [pydocstyle](https://github.com/PyCQA/pydocstyle) to enforce the existance and style of docstrings.
-[NumPys style guidelines](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) is used.
+[Googles style guidelines](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) are used.
 To check whether your docstrings are consistent with these guidelines, run:
 ```bash
 poetry run pydocstyle ./pytracking_cdm
 ```